mathworks/OpenTelemetry-MATLAB/examples/ai_agent/AddObservabilityToAIAgent.md

 [Thought] I will solve the quadratic equation x^2 + 2x - 3 = 0 to find its roots.
-[Action] Calling tool 'solveQuadraticEquation' with args: "{\"a\":1,\"b\":2,\"c\":-3}" [Observation] Result from tool 'solveQuadraticEquation': ["-3","1"] [Thought] I will find the smallest real number from the roots -3 and 1.
+[Action] Calling tool 'solveQuadraticEquation' with args: "{\"a\":1,\"b\":2,\"c\":-3}" [Observation] Result from tool 'solveQuadraticEquation': ["-3","1"] [Thought] I will determine the smallest root from the roots -3 and 1.
-[Action] Calling tool 'smallestRealNumber' with args: "{\"x1\":\"-3\",\"x2\":\"1\"}" [Observation] Result from tool 'smallestRealNumber': -3 [Thought] I will provide the final answer, which is the smallest root -3.
+[Action] Calling tool 'smallestRealNumber' with args: "{\"x1\":\"-3\",\"x2\":\"1\"}" [Observation] Result from tool 'smallestRealNumber': -3 [Thought] I will provide the final answer as the smallest root, which is -3.
 ```

 End the top\-level OpenTelemetry span and clear its scope.
 In functions, spans end implicitly at the end of the functions when the span variables run out of scope.
 In scripts, spans have to be ended explicitly.